 2. Select potential suppliers

 Research companies that make PCBs that meet your specifications and company needs.
-Shortlist the companies that have products similar to your needs and the expertise.
+Shortlist the companies that have products similar to your needs and expertise.
 Make arrangements to do a ground visit to your shortlisted companies.

 3. The ground visit